deepaksithu/resume/README.md

 * Analyzed and optimized data database of district voter info with limited budget, saving campaign over $10,000 directly
 * Integrated database with voter outreach system in SPSS, saving campaign over $2,000 per mail piece
 * Led and organized 10-25 volunteers and interns daily while overseeing operations of primary campaign office

-### Skills
-* Advanced in Python statistics and visualization libraries (NumPy, pandas, Matplotlib, and Seaborn), database management, and SQL
-* Proficient in descriptive and inferential statistics, HTML, CSS, JavaScript, accounting and bookkeeping (QuickBooks, data entry, A/R)